 Traditional local methods might be romantic and arcane, but also restrictive.
 “Agronomy practices are handed down generation to generation and can be quite isolated, so if a farmer’s grandfather has always used a dry processing system its quite likely they will still do that,” continues Thompson.
 “So much impacts the flavour of the coffee that we ask that it be processed in a certain way.
 There’s wash process, honey process, and dry process and it depends on the rain, water and if it’s the right time of the year.
 In South East Asia for example, if it’s really humid it might make it difficult to dry the fruit.
 You can have the right sunshine, the altitude, the trace minerals in the soil, the right variety of tree that grows, but if it’s not processed properly then it’s lost.”

-With the help of Winrock, USAID, CQI and now RAW, the yield rapidly improved 15 points on the CQI scoring system, to a strong 88.5 –which places the coffee in the high grade specialty quality level and represents a 150% increase year on year in yield and grade.
+With the help of Winrock, USAID, CQI and now RAW, the yield rapidly improved 15 points on the CQI scoring system, to a strong 88.5 –which places the coffee in the high grade specialty quality level and represents a 150 per cent increase year on year in yield and grade.
 “We brought back 30kg and roasted it a couple of days ago just to do a marketing exercise and it scored 88 – that is amazing,” Thompson says.
 “With good roasting and focus on the quality of the water, we’re really excited about it.
 We’ve just bought a lot more from a farm that we really liked so we’re going to commit to 50 local small farm holders and we will buy it year on year if they can maintain that quality.”

 RAW’s insistence on quality is literally ingrained in Toogood’s skin, who five years ago sent himself a personal goal to compete in the World Coffee Championships, and “spent three months focusing on nothing but getting the best I possibly could out of a particular coffee,” he says.
 “The first thing to get the product right is to learn how to make it correctly.